 According to the Social Security Administration, 64 million Americans will receive Social Security benefits in 2019.
 These benefits are the core of our country’s social safety net.
 Those who depend on their monthly Social Security benefits include retired workers and their dependents, disabled workers and their dependents as well as survivors of deceased workers.
 Social Security is the major source of income for most elderly people in the United States.
 Almost 90% of all individuals who are at least 65 years old receive Social Security benefits.
 These benefits represent at least 50% of the income for the majority of elderly recipients.

-If you, like millions of other people, depend on your Social Security check each month; it is important to know how the system works and when you can expect your monthly payments to arrive.
+If you, like millions of other people, depending on your Social Security check each month; it is important to know how the system works and when you can expect your monthly payments to arrive.

 How is my Social Security benefit payment schedule determined?